robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “Weird how?”

-His ears went a deeper yellow.
+His ears went a deeper pink.
 He frowned at the fabric as if it had betrayed him.

 “I just—”